All Episodes

 They are disposable income killers.

-Yeah, it'd be the only way to make up the difference.
+It'd be the only way to make up the difference.

-Used to be moving on up, we're moving on down.
+Used to be moving on up.

 There's no tort reform in this bill.

-Save a lot of money.
+Say it a lot of money.

-There's No portability of insurance.
+There's no portability of insurance.

 There is no letting you buy insurance from other states.